 This hut was burnt down in 2003, by persons unknown.
 Circumstances indicate that it may have been done deliberately by pig shooters, however police investigations were inconclusive.
 Namadgi NP management have refused point-blank to allow KHA to rebuild the hut at our expense.

 The hut is built of timber with rare horizontal weather boards.
 It has a low pitched corrugated iron roof line.
 The extension has walls of corrugated iron.
 There is one fireplace, with the chimney built from iron.

-The hut was built in 1950 by Stan Cregan for Rowley Gregory for grazing, after Rowley had aquired the 2000 acre Gudgenby property.
+The hut was built by Stan Cregan for Rowley Gregory for grazing, after Rowley had aquired the 2000 acre Gudgenby property.
 His family had a long association with the region.